 - 1,000 years?
 Scrolls.
 No kidding, scrolls.

 - 10,000 years?
 Cave drawings.
 We were drawing on walls.

 - 200,000 years?
 Nothing.

 Seriously, nothing.
 Let that sink in for a minute.
-In the 30 million years between the T-Rex and a human, there were 0 methods of communicating aside from good old-fashioned real time face to face.
-It took us about a 40,000 years just to write something down and pass it on to another generation.
+In the 30 million years between the T-Rex and a human, there were 0 methods of communicating aside from good old-fashioned real-time face-to-face.
+It took us about 40,000 years just to write something down and pass it on to another generation.

 It took almost 400 years to move from the printing press to the Radio – yet only 27 years to go from radio to broadcast TV.